KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

 int *(*function_pointer)(void);
 ```

-The substitution is still the same: wrap the function name in parenthesis,
+The substitution is still the same: wrap the function name in parentheses,
-then add a star inside the parenthesis.
+then add a star inside the parentheses.

 ### With Pointer Argument and Return Types